pancelor/necrodancer-level-translator/README.md

     [items]
         x = ${database:winged_boots}

 ### I used this tool and generated an XML dungeon.
-When I tried to load it in-game, my game crashed.
+When I tried to load it in-game, my game crashed/the level didn't load/something went wrong.
 Help!

 That's not technically a question, but I'll humor you.
-One easy mistake to make is to forget to close the XML tags that you've defined in your `[database]` section.
-I'm working on a feature that will warn you about this.

-If that doesn't fix it, then I'm sorry.
+Maybe you misspelled "tile" as "tlie" in one of your XML tags?
 Please let me know so that I can fix any bugs that exist!
 You can create an issue here on github, email me (pancelor at gmail dot com), or tweet at me (@pancelor).

 ### Why is this so complicated?
 Why do I have to mess around with XML?
 Couldn't you have just have hard-coded certain glyphs to mean certain things?